huggingface/blog/bloom-megatron-deepspeed-technology.md

 - Vocabulary size is 250,680 tokens
 - For full details please see [The BigScience Corpus A 1.6TB Composite Multilingual Dataset](https://openreview.net/forum?id=UoEw6KigkUn)

-The training of the model took about 3.5 months.
+The training of the model occurred over the spring-summer of 2022 and took about 3.5 months to complete.

 ## Megatron-Deepspeed